Building an online marketplace that will become a legend in your niche is a real challenge.

 - Chat/messaging software

 - Build a community around your idea

 One of the ways to create a dedicated community around your marketplace is storytelling.

 You can create a blog and engage your users to write about their experience on your platform.
 For example, if it is car rental marketplace, your users can write about their adventures and trips.
 If it's food ingredients delivery platform, engage them to share different recipes.
 Believe me, there is always a scope for imagination!

 - Partner with other businesses

 Partnership with other businesses is a win-win solution that will help you to reach a wider audience.
 For example, if you have bike sharing marketplace, you can partner with bike shops allowing them to access the community of renters and make revenue from unsold bikes.

 Event organization is another nice way to unite people around the idea of your online marketplace.
 Contests, loyalty programs, and even theme parties will make your audience feel a part of a large community.

-Now you are all set and armed with the basic knowledge to start your online marketplace business.
+Now you are all set and armed with the basic knowledge to build a successful marketplace.
 In the positive sense of that word, be meticulous about each detail and aspect of your platform.
 Build scalable marketplaces that have a space for improvement and always keep in mind your buyer persona.
 Only in such a way you will reach the desired success!